 We are a family who loves the outdoors.
-And living in Seattle has it’s perks when it comes to beautiful scenery, especially in the trail department.
+Living in Seattle has it’s perks when it comes to beautiful scenery, especially in the trail department.
 If you’re like us and love to be outdoors, here’s my post on 10 Tips for Hiking with Kids.

 You may need those tips for this Saturday, June 1st, which is National Trails Day.
 It’s a celebration organized by the American Hiking Society, designed to help us all get out and explore our nation’s trails.
 It’s all about hiking, biking, geocaching, birdwatching, etc. I’ve posted about how we’re Hooked on Geocaching too.